Ulaa/Historical-Cycle/README.md

 <h1 align="center">Historical Cycle</h1>

-<p align="center">Generating new architectural compositions using AI for AI Artathon 2.0</p>
+<p align="center">Generating new Art compositions using AI for AI Artathon 2.0</p>

+Historical cycle: is an animated experimental project inspired by the cyclical motion of tawaf.
+This project uses various animation techniques to represent the diverse culture within this city and how gentrification affected the locals’ lives throughout history.
+This project will use AI for creating morphing animation to illustrate this idea with a fresh and creative abstract perspective.

 ## Links

 - [Repo](https://github.com/Ulaa/Historical-Cycle)

+Additional material can be found on Google Drive: